Timely decision making is dependent upon accurate data

 A 13-week rolling cash flow forecast shows the details of anticipated cash receipts, cash disbursements, and changes in bank collateral through the forecast period.

-- Negotiating collateral advance rates, LOC limits, or deferments
+Negotiating collateral advance rates, LOC limits, or deferments with a senior lender

-Whether your business is experiencing growth, or is in distress, a cash flow forecast keeps the train on the track.
-It can help with the revision of payment terms, reduction of expenses, or projecting confidence with the bank.
+Whether your business is experiencing growth or is in distress, a cash flow forecast keeps the train on the track.
+It can help with the revision of payment terms, reduction of expenses, and giving your bank confidence in your plan.
 You are never too small, or too large, to implement a rolling forecast.

 The team at DWH has extensive experience developing, implementing, and using cash flow forecasting tools to help businesses improve their decision making, maximize their cash flow, and improve liquidity.
 Our staff has helped improve cash flow for companies in a wide variety of industries, including automotive, retail, medical services, and construction.